nrfconnect/sdk-nrf/samples/bluetooth/mesh/light/README.rst

 LEDs:
    Show the OOB authentication value during provisioning if the "Push button" OOB method is used.
-   Show the OnOff state of the Generic OnOff server of the corresponding element.
+   Show the OnOff state of the Generic OnOff Server of the corresponding element.

 Building and running